Leonid-St/k8s-autoscaling-based-on-predictions/k8s-autoscale-controller/kubescale/README.md

 ### Performance of auto-scalers

-Example of KubeScale and other auto-scalers in action shown through metrics produced using the related [platform for evaluation of auto-scalers](https://github.com/dorianbg/kubescale-platform):
+Example of KubeScale and other auto-scalers in action shown through metrics produced using the related [platform for evaluation of auto-scalers]:

 ![Grafana evaluation of auto-scalers](img/Example-Grafana-Dashboard.jpg)